rust-lang/rust-wiki-backup/The-Rusticon.md

 IR | See _Intermediate Representation_.
 IRFY | Is Rust Fast Yet.
 Graphs tracking [how long the buildbots take to build + test](http://huonw.github.io/isrustfastyet/buildbot/).
 Also see its companion, [Is Rust Slim Yet](http://huonw.github.io/isrustfastyet/mem/). lifetime | A piece of metadata that borrowed pointers have.
 They reference the scope that the pointer is valid for.
-For more information, consult the guide [here](http://static.rust-lang.org/doc/master/guide-lifetimes.html).
+For more information, consult the guide [here](http://static.rust-lang.org/doc/master/guide-lifetimes.html). link-time optimization | A type of optimization performed by a compiler at link time.
+In rustlang, link-time optimization can be performed only to executables.
+LTO | See _link-time optimization_.
 <a name="macro"/>macro | A type of syntax extension, defined with `macro_rules! name_of_macro`.
 Are a way of declaratively generating Rust from arbitrary tokens.
 For example, `assert!`, `debug!`, and `fail!` are macros.
 The standard macros can be found [here](https://github.com/mozilla/rust/blob/master/src/libsyntax/ext/expand.rs#L806).
 managed pointer | `@T`, a pointer to an immutable, garbage-collected box.
 Obsolete, will be removed.
 Use `std::gc::Gc<T>` instead. monomorphise | The act of generating specialized versions of generic constructs at compile time to improve run time performance.
 See [_Whole-Program Compilation in MLton_](http://mlton.org/References.attachments/060916-mlton.pdf) and Niko Matsakis's answer on [Stackoverflow](http://stackoverflow.com/a/14198060).